Rubix98/algodebug/backend/README.md

 `GOOGLE_CLIENT_ID` - your client id to Google API
 `GOOGLE_CLIENT_SECRET` - your client secret to Google API
 `ALGO_SECRET` - secret for generating session tokens

+Additionally in `../.env` you can find these variables used by backend:

+`ORIGINS` - origins to allow cross-origin requests separated by commas
+`BACKEND_PORT` - what port to use to set up http server
+`BACKEND_URL` - url to backend (used foR setting redirect url for google oauth)
+`FRONTEND_URL` - url to frontend (used for setting redirect url for google oauth)

 If you want to change these values locally, you can override them in `.env.local` file.
 Especially you can set your database connection or your secret data in `.env.local` file.